-- USAID contributed to a 32 percent increase in the tuberculosis treatment success rate in-country between 2000 and 2013.
+- USAID contributed to a 32 percent increase in the tuberculosis treatment success rate between 2000 and 2013.

 Democracy and Governance